Duet3D/wiki-content/User_manual/Connecting_hardware/Display_12864.md

 * [Fysetc Mini12864 Panel V1.2 or V2.1](https://wiki.fysetc.com/Mini12864_Panel)
 Note that this panel comes in a number of different revisions; V1.2 (with fixed backlight), and v2.1 (with NeoPixel backlight) are supported by most Duet boards with the right firmware version.
 V2.0, which uses 3 x PWM pins for the RGB LEDs, is not supported.
 When using a version 2.1 controller, the colours of the three Neopixel LEDs built into the display can be set using the M150 command with LED type parameter X2.
+Note that Duet 2 Maestro does not currently support M150, so only the V1.2 version works (not tested).
 * [BigTreeTech Mini12864 V1.0 and V2.0](https://github.com/bigtreetech/MINI-12864/)
 V1.0 is effectively a clone of the Fysetc Mini12864 V2.1 panel.
 V2.0 adds another connector, but should work the same as the V1.0 board.
 * Mellow FLY Mini12864 V1.0 Panel (Available on AliExpress)